Esteban528/grompt/README.md

 # Config

-The default config path is `$HOME/.config/grompt.json`
+The default config file is generated on `$HOME/.config/grompt.json`

 - [Colors](./colors.go)